Horse Fly vs House Fly: Key Differences You Should Know

 +

-They spread bacteria to food and surfaces through regurgitation and excretion.
+They spread bacteria to food and surfaces by landing on waste then touching your food.
 This can lead to salmonella, dysentery, and other illnesses.

 Are horse flies dangerous to my pets and livestock?